Medicine in the medieval Islamic world: Ṭibb an-Nabawī – Prophetic Medicine

 The adoption by the newly forming Islamic society of the medical knowledge of the surrounding, or newly conquered, "heathen" civilizations had to be justified as being in accordance with the beliefs of Islam.
-Early on, the study and practice of medicine was understood as an act of piety, founded on the principles of Imaan (faith) and Tawakkul (trust).
+Early on, the study and practice of medicine was understood as an act of piety, founded on the principles of īmān (faith) and tawakkul (trust).

 Muhammad's opinions on health issues and habits in regard to the leading of a healthy life were collected early on and edited as a separate corpus of writings under the title Ṭibb an-Nabī ("The Medicine of the Prophet").
 In the 14th century, Ibn Khaldun, in his work Muqaddimah provides a brief overview over what he called "the art and craft of medicine", separating the science of medicine from religion:

+Ibn Khaldun says that there was a medicine which was practiced at that time, though it is not connected to the religion.
+This type of medicine, which was taken from Bedouins, did not rely on science.

 The Sahih al-Bukhari, a collection of prophetic traditions, or hadith by Muhammad al-Bukhari refers to a collection of Muhammad's opinions on medicine, by his younger contemporary Anas bin-Malik.
 Anas writes about two physicians who had treated him by cauterization and mentions that the prophet wanted to avoid this treatment and had asked for alternative treatments.
 Later on, there are reports of the caliph ʿUthmān ibn ʿAffān fixing his teeth with a wire made of gold.
 He also mentions that the habit of cleaning one's teeth with a small wooden toothpick dates back to pre-Islamic times.

-Despite Muhammad's advocacy of medicine, Islam hindered development in human anatomy, regarding the human body as sacred.
-Only later, when Persian traditions have been integrated to Islamic thought, Muslims developed treatises about human anatomy.

 The "Prophetic medicine" was rarely mentioned by the classical authors of Islamic medicine, but lived on in the materia medica for some centuries.
-In his Kitab as-Ṣaidana (Book of Remedies) from the 10./11. century, Al-Biruni refers to collected poems and other works dealing with, and commenting on, the materia medica of the old Arabs.
+In his Kitāb aṣ-Ṣaydalah (Book of Remedies) from the 10./11. century, Al-Biruni refers to collected poems and other works dealing with, and commenting on, the materia medica of the old Arabs.

 The most famous physician was Al-Ḥariṯ ben-Kalada aṯ-Ṯaqafī, who lived at the same time as the prophet.
 He is supposed to have been in touch with the Academy of Gondishapur, perhaps he was even trained there.
 He reportedly had a conversation once with Khosrow I Anushirvan about medical topics.